Downloads and Links

 Call for Posters

-The call for posters is open, and abstracts are invited.
-The closing date is 23rd April.
-Some authors will be invited to deliver short flash oral presentations (maximum of ten minutes) - please indicate your preference on the template.
+Abstracts were invited for poster presentation, and the closing date was 23rd April.
+Some authors will be invited to deliver short flash oral presentations (maximum of ten minutes).

 |Programme - draft, subject to change|